mazefeng/ml/README.md

 they are the foundations of Support Vector Machines and Neural Network, and the weighted version of `Pocket` will be used as the weak classifier of `AdaBoost`.

+##AdaBoost

+adaboost.py implements `Adaptive Boosting`(AdaBoost) algorithm for classification.

+The most famous application of AdaBoost is face recognition: by combining AdaBoost with `Haar-like` features, the face recognition algorithm achieves state-of-the-art accuracy and speed.

+AdaBoost boost the classifier accuracy by maintaining a weight distribution on the samples.
+On each round, a weak classifier is trained on the weighted samples.
+And the weights of samples which are misclassified by the previous weak classifier are increased, the others are decreased.
+It can be proofed that, after enough round, the loss of AdaBoost go exactly to 0 (without outliar).
+Of course, this often leads to overfitting.

+When making a prediction, all the weak classifier make a weighted majority vote.

+In face recognition problem, a `decision stump` is adopted as the weak classifier, which is a decision tree with only 1 level.
+But AdaBoost itself make no restriction on the weak classifier being used.
+It only require the weak classifier can be trained on the weighted samples, and many classifier can be modified to handle this situation.

+Here we use a weighted version of the `Pocket` as weak classfier, run `python adaboost.py` to train and test AdaBoost on `heart-scale` dataset.

 ##Matrix Factorization

 recsys/mf.py implements `matrix factorization`(MF) algorithms for recommendation.